microsoftgraph/microsoft-graph-devx-content/README.md

 Once the PR is reviewed and merged, the changes will appear on Graph Explorer in 2 working days.

 ### Please note that:
-1. The order of properties is as outlined below <br>
+1. The order of properties is as outlined below (where applicable for your sample) <br>
       ` "id": `<br>
        `"category": `<br>
       ` "method": `<br>